- How’s your ideal file sander be like?

 #1 Best cordless file belt sander

-Along with the 8-position belt arm, this allows the IQV12 G1811-K2 to reach tight spots without any difficulty.
+Along with the 8-position belt arm, this lets the IQV12 G1811-K2 reach tight spots without any difficulty.

 The top speed you can go with this unit is 6600 RPM.
-You can also dial it down for more delicate sanding work, and change belts quickly when necessary.
+Additionally, you can dial it down for more delicate sanding work, and change belts quickly when necessary.
 Fatigue is never an issue thanks to the sander’s ergonomic rubber grip.

 Best uses for a file sander